The Bull and Mouth: A Lost London Coaching Inn

 There’s only one traditional galleried coaching inn left in London and that’s the magnificent George Inn.

-Rebuilt in 1676 an survivor of The Blitz (and, more deadly for coaching inn, the railway boom) it still stands on Borough High Street.
+Rebuilt in 1676, it survived The Blitz and (arguably more deadly for coaching inns) the railway boom) so can still be found off Borough High Street.

 Look Closer at the Museum of London

 I’ve visited the fabulous Museum of London many times, but it wasn’t until recently that I spotted this bit of masonry in their sunken garden.

 But look closer and you’ll spot this magnificent reminder;

 It’s the last surviving piece of the Bull and Mouth Coaching Inn, one of around 20 inns in the City alongside a whopping 700 underground horse stables.

 Milo the Cretonian an ox slew with his fist and ate it up at one meal.
 Ye gods what a glorious twist.